Professor | Senior Associate Dean for Academic and Faculty Affairs | Director of Diversity, Equity, Inclusion and Accessibility

 Jenny has been studying “social media” since before it was called social media, studying online interaction and strategic communication in a variety of contexts, including political forums and online games.
-She has published over 50 journal articles, proceedings, and book chapters.
-Her award-winning book, Presidential Campaigning in the Internet Age (Oxford University Press), provides a history of presidential campaigns as they have adopted and adapted to digital communication technologies.
-She and her colleagues, Jeff Hemsley and Patricia Rossini, recently received a John S. and James L. Knight Foundation grant for their collaborative research project, Illuminating 2020, which is studying the 2020 presidential campaign by collecting and algorithmically classifying the candidates’ and public’s postings and paid ads on social media.
-Stromer-Galley was also Principal Investigator of an $5.2 million project called Trackable Reasoning and Analysis for Collaboration and Evaluation (TRACE) project.
-Funded by the Intelligence Advanced Research Program Activity (IARPA), the project experimented with reasoning and reporting,techniques to improve analysis (read more).
-She is currently co-PI on a Twitter Conversational Health grant to study various dimensions of problematic conversation on the platform, and on a WhatsApp grant to study political misinformation in Brazil and the United States.
-She has recently begun to study conspiracy theories and ways to reduce conspiracy thinking using a variety of techniques.
+She has published over 70 journal articles, proceedings, and book chapters, and received over $15 million in federal and corporate grants to support her research endeavors.
+Her award-winning book, Presidential Campaigning in the Internet Age (Oxford University Press, 2019, 2nd Ed.), provides a history of presidential campaigns as they have adopted and adapted to digital communication technologies.
+She received a John S. and James L. Knight Foundation grant for her collaborative research, the Illuminating Project, which provides an archive of the 2016 and 2020 presidential campaigns by collecting and algorithmically classifying the candidates’ postings and paid ads on social media to support campaign transparency reporting for journalists.
+Stromer-Galley was also Principal Investigator of a 50 month $5.2 million project called Trackable Reasoning and Analysis for Collaboration and Evaluation (TRACE).
+Funded by the Intelligence Advanced Research Program Activity (IARPA), the project experimented with reasoning and reporting techniques to significantly improve the quality and accuracy of intelligence analysis.
+She has also received funding from IARPA to study and develop training games to teach about cognitive biases in intelligence analysis, and to develop predictive models of people based on online behavior.
+She is co-PI on a Twitter Conversational Health grant to study various dimensions of problematic conversation on the platform.
+She also is part of a team studying political misinformation in Brazil and the United States, funded by WhatsApp.
 Mentoring the next generation of scholars is something she particularly enjoys.
-Her C.V. can be found here.

 Jennifer Stromer-Galley was President of the Association of Internet Researchers from 2015-2017, and is a member of the International Communication Association, and the American Political Science Association.
-She was Associate Editor of the Journal of Computer-Mediated Communication from 2013-2017.
-She is the Director of the Center for Computational and Data Science in the School of Information Studies, Syracuse University.
+She was Associate Editor of the Journal of Computer-Mediated Communication from 2013-2017, and is serving again currently.
+She is the former Director of the Center for Computational and Data Science in the School of Information Studies.

 Jennifer Stromer-Galley is an injured runner, and has had to find new hobbies.
-She has taken up weight-lifting and boxing, and is a novice guitar player.
-She cares for a menagerie of dogs, cats, fish, plants, and daughters.
+In the Covid-times, she has taken up boxing, yoga, and bike riding, and is a novice guitar player.
+She cares for a menagerie of dogs, cats, fish, plants, guinea pigs, lizards, and daughters.